contrast-zone/t-rewriter.js/intermezzo.md

     (
         MATCH
-        (IDENTIFY (IDTYPE <...identifier...> <...type...>))
+        (IDENTIFY (ID (NAME <...identifier...>) (TYPE <...type...>)))
-        (ELEMENTARY <...incoming term...> <...outgoing term...>)
+        (ELEMENTARY (INPUT <...incoming term...>) (OUTPUT <...outgoing term...>)) )
-    )

 serve to assign a type range to an identifier, and more importantly, to mark the identifier equal within incoming and outgoing terms.
 In the previous example we have two such rules, one for each job.
-Naturally, there may be examples with more than one identifier, accordingly adding a new `(IDTYPE ...)` expression for each identifier under the `(IDENTIFY ...)` expression.
-The same identifier may also be used multiple times at the same side of a rule while they are required to match exactly the same expressions.
+Naturally, there may be examples with more than one identifier, accordingly adding a new `(ID ...)` expression for each identifier under the `(IDENTIFY ...)` expression.
+The same identifier may also be used multiple times at the same side of a rule when they are required to match exactly the same expressions.

-#### 2.2.3. deep composite rules
+##### term matching in composite rules

 We already noted that composite rules can be placed wherever elementary ones can.
-Thus, we can also embed a composite rule within `MATCH` section.
-This construction may be formed to specify additional assumptions under which the rule operates.
+Thus, we can also embed a composite rule within any `MATCH` section.
+This construction may be used to specify additional assumptions under which the rule operates.
 This is shown in the following example:

     /*
         fruit substitution